Table of Contents

-That’s why people who get washed up on a desert island eventually go nuts – look at what happened to Tom Hanks!
+That’s why people who get washed up on a desert island eventually go nuts.

 The Psychological Fallout of Isolation

-I knew I was tired and angry all the time but had no idea they were dead giveaways for mental health issues.
+I knew I was tired and angry all the time but had no idea why.

-That’s probably because I didn’t really believe in anxiety or depression up to a few years ago.
-Then again, your life falling apart in the space of 6 weeks can have that effect on a guy.
-But that’s a story for another day.
+That’s probably because I didn’t really believe in depression up to a few years ago.

-And all of that was brought on because I isolated myself in my home thinking I was living my best life because I was being so productive and busy all the time.
+All of that was brought on because I isolated myself in my home thinking I was “living my best life” because I was busy all the time.